(Click here for full CV)

 Creating access, insight and engagement and education through the arts and education.

 Helen Klisser During is an art advisor, curator, and photojournalist who has championed global art projects for over 25 years.
-Recognised by KEA as a World Class New Zealander, she creates, documents and fosters cultural exchange to promote understanding and address issues of social justice.
+She creates, documents and fosters cultural exchange to promote understanding and address issues of social justice.
 An art world insider, Helen nurtures relationships among individuals and institutions to create significant cultural initiatives.
 Helen is committed to facilitating partnerships and cultivating connectivity using her extensive global networks.

 Helen serves as Ambassador to the Office of the Vice-Chancellor at Auckland University of Technology, where she has co-founded the AUT Art Science Lab, a dynamic cross-pollination space where multidisciplinary artists, innovators and industry experts combine to solve real-world challenges.

 "Helen’s international expertise and experience in the arts sector and her commitment to, vision for, and strategic thinking about the arts in New Zealand make her an invaluable returnee."

 - Rt.
 Hon.
 Helen Clark, former Prime Minister of New Zealand, Minister for Arts, Culture and Heritage and UNDP Administrator